Pablo Elier Sánchez

-Pablo Elier Sánchez Salgado is a Cuban football manager, currently managing Cuba.
+Pablo Elier Sánchez Salgado is a Cuban football manager, who was most recently the manager of Cuba.

 Managerial career

 From 2013 to 2018, Sánchez was manager of Cuban club Pinar del Río.
 In July 2019, Sánchez was appointed manager of Cuba after previously being in a physical trainer capacity for the country.
+In 2023 he was dismissed after finishing bottom in their group after 3 defeats to Guatemala, Guadeloupe and Canada, respectively in the 2023 CONCACAF Gold Cup which Cuba had qualified for after finishing first in the 2022-23 CONCACAF Nations League B.